lopezdsr/sql-query/sqlref/sql_reference.md

 <h3>Related References</h3>

-A *relation* is referenced by the following clauses
+A *relation* is referenced by the following clause:

 * [simpleselect](#simpleselect)

 ## Values Clause
 {: #chapterValuesClause}

 A *values clause* is a component of a *fullselect* or represents a *primary relation*.
-Its syntax is defined by the rail road diagram below.
+Its syntax is defined by the syntax diagram below.

 <h3 id="valuesClause">valuesClause</h3>